EthicalSource/contributor_covenant/content/version/1/4/code-of-conduct.md

 when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement